 With all this debris to clean up, you have to move it for either pick-up or disposal.
 Overland’s battery-powered wheelbarrow saved Tim Johnson some serious back pain by moving his oak cuttings to the burn pile with ease.

 While we love our Traeger Pellet Smoker Grill, you really benefit from having something that works solely off propane during a storm.
-For us, that’s something like Monument Grills.
-These propane grills effectively replace your oven after a hurricane.
+For us, that’s something like a Big Green Egg Kamado or (for much less investment) the Oklahoma Joe’s Firecraft Charcoal Grill.
+Propane and/or charcoal grills effectively replace your oven after a hurricane.
 You may know how to prepare for a hurricane with just the necessities—but who wouldn’t rather grill than bake?!
 Even if you suffer through some heat and inconvenience, at least you’ll eat well!

 When it’s time to call it a night and get a few hours of sleep, opening the windows and generating a cool breeze will help you recover well before the next day.
 We put three different fans to use to keep cool at night.
 Using the fans on Low lets you use one 4Ah or 5Ah battery for at least two nights.